 Secretary Of State Rex Tillerson Keeps Low Profile Since Taking Office

 Rex Tillerson is heading on his second foreign trip as secretary of state later this week.
-But, as in his visit last week to Germany, Tillerson is expected to try to keep a low profile when he travels to Mexico on Wednesday.
+But as in his visit last week to Germany, Tillerson is expected to try to keep a low profile when he travels to Mexico on Wednesday.

 Tillerson has said very little in public since taking office.
 There has been no State Department briefing since the Trump administration began a month ago.

-For two days at last week's G-20 meetings in Bonn, where Tillerson was meeting with his counterparts from the group of 20 leading economies, reporters tried and failed to get the secretary of state to weigh in on some of the key foreign policy issues facing the Trump administration.
+For two days at last week's G-20 meetings in Bonn, where Tillerson was meeting with his counterparts from the group of 20 leading economies, reporters tried but failed to get the secretary of state to weigh in on some of the key foreign policy issues facing the Trump administration.

 "Met a lot of new friends," Tillerson said with a laugh at a photo op.

-Britain's foreign secretary, Boris Johnson, told his colleagues at a security conference in Munich that he's impressed so far by his U.S. counterpart.
+Britain's foreign secretary, Boris Johnson, told his colleagues at a security conference in Munich that he is impressed so far by his U.S. counterpart.

 "Rex clearly understands and thought deeply about some of the conflicts that everybody is now looking to the U.S. to address, particularly Yemen, Libya, and of course Syria and Iraq," Johnson said.
 "I'm optimistic about this, folks, not least because I have no option."